 ssh-keygenGenerating public/private rsa key pair.
 Enter file in which to save the key (/home/sysadmin/.ssh/id_rsa): /home/sysadmin/.ssh/id_rsa_10 Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /home/sysadmin/.ssh/id_rsa_10.
 Your public key has been saved in /home/sysadmin/.ssh/id_rsa_10.pub.
 The key fingerprint is: b8:78:02:69:a7:4a:92:e8:97:35:02:7e:ce:02:28:fc [email protected] The key's randomart image is: +--[ RSA 2048]----+ | | | | | | | . . . | |+ = . .
 S | |== * + . | |*.* * + | |+o E o | |..o | +-----------------+

 Now copy generated public key .ssh/id_rsa.pub file content on servers ~/.ssh/authorized_keys directory.
 You can copy content directory on servers file or use following command.

-Now login to server with SSH, It will not prompt for password again.
+Now login to the server with SSH, It will not prompt for the password again.

 Now if you want, you can use CSF for managing your firewall.
 Follow the below steps to install it.